Stanley Kubrick's unrealized projects: Other projects

+Beginning around 1976, Kubrick developed with John Milius an adaptation of Night Drop by S. L. A. Marshall, about the airborne invasion of Normandy.
+According to Milius, Kubrick said to him, "There are only two great books ever written on war.
+Night Drop by S. L. A. Marshall and The Iliad.
+We're going to do Night Drop."
+They worked on and talked about the project for many years, but it never came to fruition.

 Kubrick also considered adapting Patrick Süskind's novel Perfume, which he had enjoyed; however, the idea was never acted upon.
 The novel was later adapted for the screen by Tom Tykwer, as Perfume: The Story of a Murderer.

 Kubrick, searching for a project after Full Metal Jacket, considered adapting Robert Marshall's novel All the King's Men, a dramatic account of a British intelligence service operation during World War II.

 In the late 1980s, due to the reading fatigue of his assistant Anthony Frewin, Kubrick would set up a company called Empyrean Films to do research for potential film projects.
 Using an advertisement in The Times Literary Supplement, Kubrick would hire a number of readers who would unknowingly be assisting him on future projects.
 Among the literature sent to readers were, A Better Mantrap and Tomorrow Lies in Ambush by Bob Shaw, The Crying of Lot 49 by Thomas Pynchon, The Dispossessed by Ursula K. Le Guin, Engine Summer by John Crowley, The Eternal Husband by Fyodor Dostoevsky, First Love, Last Rites by Ian McEwan, Love Among the Ruins by Evelyn Waugh, and Mona Lisa Overdrive by William Gibson.

+In 1995, Kubrick hired Terry Southern to write the script that would have been the sequel to Kubrick's 1964 film Dr. Strangelove.
+The film was to have been titled Son of Strangelove, and Kubrick wanted Terry Gilliam to direct it.
+The script was never completed.

 While working with Ian Watson on the story for A.I.
 Artificial Intelligence, Kubrick asked Watson for a pre-print copy of his Warhammer 40,000 tie-in novel Inquisitor.
 Watson quotes Kubrick as saying, "Who knows, Ian?
 Maybe this is my next movie?"